TylerDumas/FlappyBirdClone_CS3443/README.md

 Bugs - known bugs in the curent build of the game consist of choppy collision and occasional frame rate lag.
 Problems with the gitignore prevent cloning correctly.

-Java 8 or newer is required to run game - Run in the Eclipse IDE (Preferred)
+Java 8 or newer is required to run game, along with JavaFX - Run in the Eclipse IDE (Preferred)